-The information you extract from your observations and the result of e.g. the questionnaire should be used to adapt future conferences to match your target group even better.
+The information you extract from your observations and the result of e.g. the questionnaire should be used to adapt future events to match your target group even better.
 By incorporating the gathered learnings into your events, you can obtain an even higher outcome:

-- your participants feel listened to when you incorporate your findings into the next conference they attend – and it heightens the feeling of presence, which is a vital part of creating an experience
+- your participants feel listened to when you incorporate your findings into the next event they attend – and it heightens the feeling of presence, which is a vital part of creating an experience